Spirent/cloudsure/documentation/testcase-overview.md

 4. [Observability](#observability)
 5. [Analytics](#analytics)

-> Note: All sections are required, except analytics.
-If an analytics section is not included, the result of the testcase will be stored for post-analytics outside the testcase.
+> Note: Every testcase requires all of the these sections, except analytics which is optional.

 ### Information
-Each testcase includes the following information elements:
+This section provides basic information about each testcase, and includes the following attributes:

-- Testcase Name
+- **Name:** A short meaningful name to make a test case easy to find.
-- Description (optional)
+- **Description (optional):** A more verbose statement about the testcase.
 - Unique ID
 - Date Created/Updated
 - Creator/Updator